chinmoy12c/autopsy/README.md

 ### Setting up Perforce

-Create a file called `.p4config` inside `Autopsy` folder.
+Create a file called `.p4config` inside the `Autopsy` folder.
 The contents of this file should look like
 ```
 export P4CONFIG=
 export P4CLIENT=